 A powerhouse vocalist and actor who exploded from Broadway's Regina George into a pop force championing queer, unapologetic self-expression.

-Reneé Rapp didn't just play a mean girl; she weaponized the role to launch a multifaceted career defined by raw talent and defiant authenticity.
-Her Broadway debut as Regina George in 'Mean Girls' was a star-is-born moment, showcasing a commanding stage presence and a formidable singing voice.
-She leveraged that notoriety into a television role on 'The Sex Lives of College Girls,' but music was always the core.
-Her debut album 'Snow Angel' and its follow-up revealed a songwriter grappling with heartbreak, sexuality, and personal power, her vocals swinging from fragile whisper to belt that could shatter glass.
-Rapp built a fiercely loyal fanbase by speaking openly about her identity as a lesbian and her struggles with mental health, making her music a rallying cry.
-In 2024, she circled back to her origin, playing Regina in the film musical adaptation, cementing her as the defining performer of the role for a new generation.
+Reneé Rapp played Regina George in the 2024 film musical adaptation of 'Mean Girls,' circling back to the role that launched her career.
+Her Broadway debut in the same part showcased a commanding stage presence and formidable singing voice.
+She transitioned to television on 'The Sex Lives of College Girls,' but music remained core.
+Her debut album 'Snow Angel' revealed a songwriter grappling with heartbreak, sexuality, and personal power, her vocals swinging from fragile whisper to belt.
+She built a loyal fanbase by speaking openly about her identity as a lesbian and her struggles with mental health.

 1997–2012